2023.1822.8

 Supporting fire services and disaster management in Ukraine

-Strengthening State and Municipal Emergency Services in Ukraine – SEMUK
+Strengthening of State and Municipal Emergency Management in the Ukraine

 Context